Dino04-cyber/BOOK-CONNECT-APP/README.md

 Book Connect is a web application for browsing and exploring a collection of books.
 You can search for books, view details, and even change the app's theme.
 It's designed to help book enthusiasts discover new titles and authors.

+## About

+This project was developed as part of my studies at [CodeSpace](https://www.codespace.co.za/), where I had the opportunity to learn and apply web development skills.

 ## Usage

 Book Connect is an easy-to-use application with the following features: